devab2081/ethical-hacking-daily-log/Day-08/explain.md

-# Simple Explanation – Day 8
+# Cross Site Scripting – Simple Explanation (Day 08)

-This file explains today's topic in simple terms for beginners.

-## What is this topic about?
+## What is XSS?
--
+XSS allows attackers to run scripts in a user’s browser through a vulnerable website.

-## Why is it important?
+## Why is it Dangerous?
+Attackers may steal session data or perform actions on behalf of users.

+## Where Does XSS Commonly Occur?
+- Comment sections
+- Feedback forms
--
+- Search inputs

-## How it is used in security?
+## How Can It Be Prevented?
+- Validate user input
+- Encode output properly
--
+- Follow secure development practices